wengair/cosfind/README.md

 Cloudinary
 Pundit
 Simple Form
-bootstrap
+Bootstrap
-faker
+Faker
-font-awesome
+Font-awesome
 ## Credits
-Code Wizard was made in collaboration with [Jordan Luong](https://github.com/jordanwl/) and [Yuji Masuda](https://github.com/yujimsd) over a period of 5 days as part of our final project at [Le Wagon coding bootcamp](https://www.lewagon.com/).
+Cos Find was made in collaboration with [Jordan Luong](https://github.com/jordanwl/) and [Yuji Masuda](https://github.com/yujimsd) over a period of 5 days as part of our final project at [Le Wagon coding bootcamp](https://www.lewagon.com/).